 Colleges of Distinction connects individual students to information that empowers them to make confident choices from among the best colleges in our nation.

-Colleges of Distinction is founded on the premise that there are hundreds of remarkable colleges across the United States – each with a unique strength to offer the next generation of college-bound students.
-We connect these colleges to curious, talented students who are “right-fits” for them.
-Our member colleges are the perfect size to ensure that each student is seen as an important member of the community – academically and in the day-to-day life on campus.
-These high-performing colleges cover the full range of academic offerings – from the arts and sciences to the humanities to those that excel in engineering and research.
-You won’t find many of our colleges in the commercial rankings and that is because those lists rely heavily on an impersonal, quantitative evaluation process that overlooks great teaching and successful outcomes.
+Colleges of Distinction was founded on the premise that there are hundreds of remarkable colleges across the United States, each with a unique strength to offer the next generation of college-bound students.
+We connect these colleges to curious, talented students who are “right fits” for them.
+Our member colleges are the perfect size to ensure that each student is seen as an important member of the community, both academically and in the day-to-day life on campus.
+These high-performing colleges cover the full range of academic offerings—from the arts, sciences, and humanities to excellent engineering programs and opportunities for research.
+You won’t find many of our colleges in the commercial rankings, as those lists rely heavily on an impersonal, quantitative evaluation process that overlooks great teaching and successful outcomes.

-Some years ago, Wes Creel and his oldest daughter began the college search process.
+Some years ago, Wes Creel and his oldest daughter began the college-search process.
 Like any parent, Wes had myriad questions: What is the campus experience like?
 Are the teachers inspiring?
 How will the college help my daughter prepare for the world?
-And most important–will she be happy there?
+And, most importantly, will she be happy there?

 In evaluating schools, Colleges of Distinction asks the question “What colleges are the best places to learn, to grow, and to succeed?”

 In doing so, we go beyond traditional ranking models that assess colleges based on things like historic prestige, selectivity, athletic prowess, and the size of its endowment.
-These ranking systems also tend to focus on the perceived “top” schools, despite the fact that the vast majority of students will not attend a big-name school.
-Instead, Colleges of Distinction honors and recognizes the hundreds of smaller, teaching-centered colleges that make up the fabric of the American educational system, schools that deliver well our four overarching distinctions – Engagement, Teaching, Community, and Outcomes – the fundamental elements of an effective undergraduate education.
+These ranking systems also tend to focus on the perceived “top” schools, despite the fact that the vast majority of students do not attend the small, exclusive selection of “big-name” schools.
+Instead, Colleges of Distinction honors and recognizes the hundreds of smaller, teaching-centered colleges that make up the fabric of the American educational system, schools that deliver well our four overarching distinctions—Engagement, Teaching, Community, and Outcomes—which are the fundamental elements of an effective undergraduate education.

 Another way that Colleges of Distinction stands apart from other college ranking systems is that we are not “one size fits all.”
 Traditional ranking systems are based on the assumption that all students are alike, all degrees are equal, and the goal of all students is to go to a highly selective school.
-Of course, this isn’t true.
+This, of course, isn’t true.
 There are all kinds of colleges, just as there are all kinds of students.
-We take into account school type and regional considerations, and do peer assessments within a school’s category in order to paint a true profile of each institution’s distinctive qualities.
+We take into account school type and regional considerations as well as do peer assessments within a school’s category in order to paint a true profile of each institution’s distinctive qualities.

-To be designated a “college of distinction” a school’s curriculum must emphasize core competencies such as critical thinking, writing, oral skills, research, and global perspectives.
+To be designated a “college of distinction,” a school’s curriculum must emphasize such core competencies as critical thinking, writing, oral skills, research, and global perspectives.
 They must also offer dynamic out-of-classroom learning and study abroad programs.
-Our process is objective, in-depth, and qualitative, however, we also take into account quantitative data such as statistics on class size, faculty-to-student ratio, plus retention and four-year graduation rates.
+Our process is objective, in-depth, and qualitative; however, we also take into account such quantitative data as class-size statistics, faculty-to-student ratio, plus retention and four-year graduation rates.

 Once a school is deemed qualified to be among Colleges of Distinction, an in-depth profile of the school is published on our website and in our guidebook, which is then made available to high school students nationwide.
-And, a set of Colleges of Distinction badges are provided to place on the institutional website and social media venues.
+Additionally, the institution is given a set of Colleges of Distinction badges to be displayed on their website and social media venues.

-As parents and former students ourselves, we know that searching for a college is a complex, often emotional process.
-By pre-vetting hundreds of colleges, we help students, parents, and guidance counselors come to know a range of colleges well enough to decide if that college should be placed onto the consideration list, and then, perhaps, be the college of choice.
+As parents and former students ourselves, we know that searching for a college is a complex and often emotional process.
+By pre-vetting hundreds of colleges, we help students, parents, and guidance counselors come to know a range of colleges well enough to decide whether a school belongs on the consideration list and, perhaps whether it is ultimately the college of choice.